PurnimaSC25/DataCamp-Projects/README.md

 Nvidia (NVDA) stood out as the single biggest outlier with a 217.27% YTD return, it outperformed every other company in the dataset by a wide margin, driven by surging demand for GPUs in AI infrastructure.
 Meta (META) was a close second surprise at 153.78%, reflecting a strong advertising rebound after a difficult prior year.
 This is by far the unexpected finding in the dataset.

 **Conclusion:** What action should someone take based on your data?
+Based on the data, concentrating exposure in Technology (NVDA, ADBE, AVGO) and Communication (META, GOOGL, NFLX) offered the strongest risk-adjusted upside among Nasdaq 100 CA companies during this period.